juapormon/PlugAndRoll-frontend/README.md

 # Welcome to Plug&Roll frontend

-This project is amazing for you if you want to discover a new programing way, new releases everyday, impressive actualizations, and fun
+This project is amazing for you if you want to discover a new programing way, new releases everyday, impressive actualizations, and FUN.

 ## Available Scripts